Im-Himanshu/Data-ScientistPrep/DataScience-Notes/ObjectDetectionProblem&Models.md

 ---
 ### Fast-RCNN: [source](https://www.youtube.com/watch?v=pCkxu9958bU)
+Fast R-CNN $[2]$ is an object detector that was developed solely by Ross Girshick, a Facebook AI researcher and a former Microsoft Researcher.
+Fast R-CNN overcomes several issues in R-CNN.
+As its name suggests, one advantage of the Fast R-CNN over R-CNN is its speed.

+Here is a summary of the main contributions in $[2]$:

+- Proposed a new layer called ROI Pooling that extracts equal-length feature vectors from all proposals (i.e. ROIs) in the same image.
+- Compared to R-CNN, which has multiple stages (region proposal generation, feature extraction, and classification using SVM), Faster R-CNN builds a network that has only a single stage.
+- Faster R-CNN shares computations (i.e. convolutional layer calculations) across all proposals (i.e. ROIs) rather than doing the calculations for each proposal independently.
+This is done by using the new ROI Pooling layer, which makes Fast R-CNN faster than R-CNN.
+- Fast R-CNN does not cache the extracted features and thus does not need so much disk storage compared to R-CNN, which needs hundreds of gigabytes.
+- Fast R-CNN is more accurate than R-CNN.
+- In R-CNN, each region proposal is fed to the model independently from the other region proposals.
+This means that if a single region takes S seconds to be processed, then N regions take S*N seconds.
+The Fast R-CNN is faster than the R-CNN as it shares computations across multiple proposals.
+-

 USes the same region proposal framework but imporoves on passing all the proposal one by one.
 Rather than passing individual region, we passed the entire image to CNN for feature extraction.